lentendu/DeltaMP/README.md

 ### TRIMMING section
++ __Denoising__: *454 specific parameter*, "yes" or "no", whether to perform flowgram denoising using FlowClus or not.
+The default is "no".

++ __Minimum number of flows__: *454 specific parameter*, a number between 300 and 600, minimum length of flowgrams to be kept for denoising.
+The default is 360.

 + __Number of mismatches allowed on the barcode sequence__: *454 specific parameter*, a number between 0 and 2, or 'a' for automatic detection of maximum allowed mismatch on a barcode to avoid mislabeling of sequence inside one library.
 The default is 1.